hsemple/pythongis_tutorials/docs/source/displaying_files.rst

 Plotting Shapefiles
 --------------------

+There are many libraries available for plotting shapefiles.
+Such libraries include Geopandas, Shapely, Fiona, OGR, and descartes.
+Altogether, one of the main contributions of these libraries is that we no longer have to rely on GIS software to view shapefiles and their attribute data.
+This can be done easily with Python.

+Among the various libraries, Geopandas is perhaps the most widely used for plotting shapefiles as it only requires a few lines of code to display the shapefile.
+Also, attribute tables can be easily manipulated as a panda/geopanda dataframes.

+The other libraries are also important depending on the task that you would like to perform.
+Since geopandas hides almost all its implementation, you will find that studying the code of other libaries gives you a clearer picture of how to handle shapefiles from a Python perspective.

+|

 **Displaying Shapefiles using Geopandas**

-A large part of geospatial visualization is made possible using libraries such as Geopandas, Shapely, matplotlib, GDAL, OGR, and descartes.
-Geopandas is perhaps one of the most popular libraries for plotting shapefiles.
-This because it only requires a few lines of code to plot a shapefile.
-I strongly recommend using Geopandas to display your shapefiles.

-To use Geopandas, first, download and install the library to your Python installation.
+To use Geopandas, first, download and install the `library <'https://geopandas.org/en/stable/getting_started/install.html'>`_.
 Afterwards, import the library and use it in your code.

-As an example, run the code below in your favorite development environment to load a shapefile into Python using Geopandas.
+As an example, run the code below in your favorite development environment.
 Note that the code draws the shapefile with a single color because no specific column is being plotted.

 .. code-block:: python